gerasimosmichalitsianos/compare_netcdf_or_grib/README.md

     variable, an array of differences is computed (e.g. the absolute value of the first array minus the second array), and the same statistics are computed and written to the console.
-Variables that do not have the same dimensions are skipped, and only variable keys that exist in BOTH NetCDF4 files, passed-in via command-line, are considered.
+Variables that do not have the same x,y NetCDF dimensions are skipped, and only variable keys that exist in BOTH NetCDF4 files, passed-in via command-line, are considered.

+    Note that when the number of elements is displayed for each array, however, that these may be diff between the two NetCDFs for that variable.
+This is because the number of NoData (fill values) may differ between the two files for that variable.
+So the number of valid pixel values (grid points) USED to compute the statistics may differ.

 ###### INSTALLATION: